mengbinhao/jack-note/docs/english/everyday.md

   > touche
   > You said it best

+- 信号不好
+  > I'm losing you
+  > I can not hear you anymore/ very well
+  > I'm sorry.
+You are breaking up.
+Can u repeat that?
+  > Would you mind repeating that,please?
+  > I've got bad reception
+  > I only have one bar
+  > I've got weak signal here
+  > We've got a bad connection

 - 打电话
   > This is Jack
   > Jack's speaking, May I ask who is calling?